 Building a customer support team is best done with a clear plan.
 You can wing it, but you will find yourself having to undo mistakes at tedious length later.

-Whether you’re starting a support department from scratch or you’ve been managing a team for a while and want to ensure it is structured to succeed, these seven building blocks make for a solid foundation.
+Whether you’re starting a support department from scratch or have been managing a customer support team for a while and want to ensure it is structured to succeed, these seven building blocks make for a solid foundation.

-Nearly every company claims to provide great customer service, but not all customers have a great experience, so clearly there’s opportunity for improvement.
-It starts with the definition of “great.”
+Nearly every company claims to provide great customer service.
+But not all customers have a great experience, so clearly there’s opportunity for improvement.
+That improvement begins with defining “great.”

-and include your entire team in crafting that definition.
-Once you have defined for your company what “great service” is, you have a standard against which to measure your support team.
-So how do you define great customer service?
+When building a support department, you need to decide on the specifics of service quality you will provide and include your entire team in crafting that definition.
+Once you have defined what “great service” is for your company, you have a standard against which to measure your support team.

 Deliver on your company values